Skip to content

 Seeking Wisdom at Midday

-A prayer guide for moments when you need direction and clarity.
-Whether you're at a crossroads or simply wanting to align your next steps with God's heart, this guide invites you to bring your questions to Jesus and listen for His wisdom.
+A prayer guide for midday moments when you need clarity and direction.
+This guide helps you bring your questions to Jesus and listen for His wisdom as you navigate decisions ahead.

 Midday Need direction